 - watering my containers – while I prefer to use water from my rain barrels I usually run out of water in mid summer as we get very little rain in July and August.
 And watering by hand with a watering can takes a long time so the hose is quicker.

 - rinsing off garden tools and my wheelbarrow – while I have a sink in my greenhouse, some garden tools are too bulky and easier to clean outside with the hose.

 - pressure washer – it needs a good steady supply of water, so the hose has to deliver a high volume of water.

 - rinsing off wood after cleaning – I need to periodically clean off accumulated dirt and mildew off my wood deck railings and greenhouse with oxygenated bleach and need to use the hose to rinse off the bleach solution.

 - filling the water barrels – I do manually fill up some water barrels that I use for drip irrigating plants such as my raspberries in the hottest months of the summer we don’t get any rain.

-The hose that I recommend and has served me well for the last year or so I have owned it, is the Flexilla hose.
+The hose that I recommend and has served me well for the years I have owned it, is the Flexilla hose.

 It is made of a strong polymer blend, is very flexible (hence the name Flexilla), is relatively lightweight and is quite visible.
-Very easy to coil up and doesn’t fight you, which is the main goal of this post, to make watering easier.
+Very easy to coil up and doesn’t fight you, to make watering easier.